daleao/sdv/ImmersiveProfessions/README.md

 - **HoldKeyToActivateUltimate** (bool) - If set to true, then Ultimate will be activated after holding the above key for a short amount of time.
 If set to false, then Ultimate will activate immediately upon pressing the key.
 Useful if you are running out of keys to bind, or just want to prevent accidental activation of Ultimate.
 Default value is true.
 - **UltimateActivationDelay** (float) - If HoldKeyToActivateUltimate is set to true, this represents the number of seconds between pressing UltimateKey and activating Ultimate.
 Set to a higher value if you use Prospector profession and find yourself accidentally wasting your Ultimate in the Mines.
 - **UltimateGainFactor** (double) - Determines how quickly the Ultimate meter fills up.
 - **UltimateDrainFactor** (double) - Determines how quickly the Ultimate meter drains while active.
 The base duration is 15 seconds.
-Higher numbers make Ultimate last longer.
+Lower numbers make Ultimate last longer.

 ### Prestige Configs
 - **EnablePrestige** (bool) - Whether to apply prestige changes.